-6.4 The Structure of the GEM Data System
+9.4 The Structure of the GEM Data System

-The GEM data management system will address the issues related to the data types supplied by the observational component and the demand placed by the applications component As such, the data
+The GEM data management system will address the issues related to the data types supplied by the observational component and the demand placed by the applications component As such, the data management system is positioned between the other two components and must develop and maintain an interface to both In addition, modeling and map creation applications will generate new data that will also be archived and delivered by the GEM data system (Figure 9 2)

-Figure 6.2 The GEM data system
+Figure 9 2 The GEM data system

-6 4 1 Supply Side Support
+941 Supply Side Support

-To support the ingestion of data from the observational component of the GEM program, the data management system must provide QC of the meta-data (and to some degree the data) and quality assurance of the data and the meta-data Quality control will ensure that the meta-data comply with GEM standards and that valid values are supplied in formats that can be used to store that data in the GEM archive Values such as station identifier, date, and latitude and longitude need to be valid or fall within a reasonable range.
-In general, each data type will have unique issues, and the GEM program will create new QC procedures and programs.
+To support the ingestion of data from the observational component of the GEM Program, the data management system must provide QC of the metadata (and to some degree the data) and quality assurance of the data and the metadata Quality control will ensure that the metadata comply with GEM standards and that valid values are supplied in formats that can be used to store that data in the GEM archive Values such as station identifier, date, and latitude and longitude need to be valid or fall within a reasonable range.
+In general, each data type will have unique issues, and the GEM Program will create new QC procedures and programs.
 Through time however, some of the QC algorithms can be shared across data types.
-The GEM program will also need to provide QC on some of the data values, such as species identification, but the submitter will do most of the QC for the data itself.
+The GEM Program will also need to provide QC on some of the data values, such as species identification, but the submitter will do most of the QC for the data itself.
 The validation provided by the data management component is done to ensure that data can be found and retrieved with the use of an accepted set of search criteria.

-Quality assurance includes the design of the QC processes and documentation of the QC activity The data management component of GEM will not be able to provide QC over most of the data, but it can ensure that the documentation of the submitters' QC is available along with the data The data management system will also provide quality assurance of the meta-data
+Quality assurance includes the design of the QC processes and documentation of the QC activity The data management component of GEM will not be able to provide QC over most of the data, but it can ensure that the documentation of the submitters' QC is available along with the data The data management system will also provide quality assurance of the metadata routines will integrate third-party software where possible These external routines may be commercial-off-the-shelf (COTS) software or they may come from the growing library of "open source" software available on the Web These custom routines will pull data sets from the GEM archive and other relevant data sources and provide preprocessing Examples of the types of operations include

-6 4 2 Demand Side Support
+9 4 2 Demand Side Support

-On the applications side of the data management system, software modules will create the custom data products and standard maps These routines will not be developed all at once when the system is deployed, but through time, as the archive is populated with data and the user demands become clear Custom routines will integrate third-party software where possible These external routines may be commercial off the shelf (COTS) software or they may come from the growing library of free software available on the Web These custom routines will pull data sets from the GEM archive and other relevant data sources and provide preprocessing Examples of the types of operations include
+On the applications side of the data management system, software modules will create the custom data products and standard maps These routines will not be developed all at once when the system is deployed, but through time, as the archive is populated with data and the user demands become clear Custom